-The Texas Lottery's current draw game offerings include two multijurisdictional games: Powerball® with the add-on feature Power Play®, and Mega Millions®, with the add-on feature Megaplier®.
+The Texas Lottery's current draw game offerings include two multijurisdictional games: Powerball® with the add-on feature Power Play®, and Mega Millions® with the add-on feature Megaplier®.
 The Just the Jackpot® feature offers Mega Millions players a way to purchase wagers that are eligible for the Grand Prize only.
-The other games in the Texas Lottery's portfolio are unique to Texas and are operated by the Texas Lottery.
-These include Lotto Texas® with the add-on feature Extra!, Pick 3^{TM} with the add-on feature Sum It Up!®, Daily 4^{TM} with the add-on feature Sum It Up!, Cash Five®, Texas Two Step® and All or NothingTM.
+The other games in the Texas Lottery's draw game portfolio are unique to Texas and are operated by the Texas Lottery.
+These include Lotto Texas® with the add-on feature Extral, Pick 3TM with the add-on feature FIREBALL, Daily 4TM with the add-on feature FIREBALL, Cash Five®, Texas Two Step® and All or NothingTM.
 Lotto Texas, Texas Two Step, Powerball and Mega Millions are rolling jackpot-style games.
 The remaining draw games are daily drawing games.
 These games feature fixed or pari-mutuel top prizes (non-rolling) and they are drawn at least once per day.
 The Texas Lottery conducts drawings for its games six days per week (Monday through Saturday).
 Some daily games are drawn up to four times daily.